What is Google Search Console?

 Step 3: Verify your website.

 You can do this by using the HTML tag method.
 Copy the code into a notepad or plain text editor.
-Then copy only the long sequence of letters of numbers.
+Then copy only the long sequence of letters or numbers.

 That code will go into your Yoast SEO General settings, under the Webmaster tab, in your WordPress admin.